top of page

 Classic Pumpkin Soup

-By Jacques Pépin, courtesy of the New York Times.
+By Jacques Pépin, The New York Times.

 Ingredients